 Of course when predictions fail, they have altered the predictions or abandoned them.

-There has been occasions when the Watchtower has downplayed and dismissed what they previously said, taking the position that members had "read into the Watch Tower statements that were never intended." and that members are to blame for what they previously believed.
+There has been occasions when the organization has downplayed and dismissed what they previously said, taking the position that members had "read into the Watch Tower statements that were never intended." and that members are to blame for what they previously believed.

 Even though the Watch Tower has rejected accusations that it is a false prophet , their track record proves that they are.
 Their predictions have repeatedly failed.

-The Watchtower claims to be God's prophet and at the same time says its explanations of Bible prophecy are not infallible .
+The organization claims to be God's prophet and at the same time says its explanations of Bible prophecy are not infallible .
 They say their predictions are not claimed explicitly as "the words of Jehovah."

-The Watchtower says that some of its teachings need adjustment from time to time but changes in doctrine are no reason to "call into question the whole body of truth."
+They say that some of its teachings need adjustment from time to time but changes in doctrine are no reason to "call into question the whole body of truth."

-To confuse matters even more, the Watchtower says that predicting the future is 'a serious sin' and those who predict the future 'will not inherit God's Kingdom'.
+To confuse matters even more, the organization says that predicting the future is 'a serious sin' and those who predict the future 'will not inherit God's Kingdom'.
 They say that 'to predict the future is to run the risk of incurring serious spiritual problems and ending up a slave of “the wicked spirit forces'.

-Former member of the Watchtower's governing body, Raymond Franz said that the organization tries to evade responsibility when defending false teachings and predictions by claiming human fallibility, but how can that be a valid excuse when the organization portrays themselves as God's channel of communication?
+Former member of Watchtower's governing body, Raymond Franz said that the organization tries to evade responsibility when defending false teachings and predictions by claiming human fallibility, but how can that be a valid excuse when the organization portrays themselves as God's channel of communication?

 1. Crompton, Robert (1996), Counting the Days to Armageddon, Cambridge: James Clarke & Co, pp. 9, 115, ISBN 0-227-67939-3

 2. In 1892 the Watch Tower asserted that God's battle, Armageddon, which was believed to be already under way, would end in October 1914, a date "definitely marked in Scripture," (15 January 1892, page 1355) and Watch Tower editor Charles Taze Russell declared: "We see no reason for changing the figures—nor could we change them if we would.
 They are, we believe, God's dates, not ours."
-(The Watchtower, 15 July 1894, page 1677).
+(The Watchtower Magazine, 15 July 1894, page 1677).
 Christ's thousand-year reign was predicted to begin "probably the fall" of 1925, based on other dates upon which God had placed "the stamp of his seal ... beyond any possibility of erasure".
 (The Watch Tower, May 15, 1922, p.
 150, as cited by Raymond Franz, Crisis of Conscience, page 224).

 3. The Time is at Hand, Watch Tower Society, 1889, pages 98-99, as cited by Raymond Franz, Crisis of Conscience, page 193.

-4. "Following Faithful Shepherds with Life in View", The Watchtower, October 1, 1967, page 591, "Make haste to identify the visible theocratic organization of God that represents his king, Jesus Christ.
+4. "Following Faithful Shepherds with Life in View", The Watchtower Magazine, October 1, 1967, page 591, "Make haste to identify the visible theocratic organization of God that represents his king, Jesus Christ.
 It is essential for life.
 Doing so, be complete in accepting its every aspect ... in submitting to Jehovah's visible theocratic organization, we must be in full and complete agreement with every feature of its apostolic procedure and requirements."